 Bridging the Source: Public Art and Payette Lake

-The City of McCall and the McCall Arts and Humanities Council have partnered with Madacsi Studios to commission public artwork for the newly re-built Lardo Bridge that spans the outlet of beautiful Payette Lake.
+The City of McCall, the McCall Arts and Humanities Council, and the Idaho Transportation Department partnered with Madacsi Studios to commission public artwork for the Lardo Bridge, which spans the outlet of beautiful Payette Lake.
 A gateway to the community core and adjacent to one of the city’s scenic lakefront public parks, the Idaho state highway bridge was originally built in 1931 and replaced in 2015, designed and engineered specifically to accommodate public art.
 This project was made possible in part by a grant from the National Endowment for the Arts (NEA) Our Town program, and so from the onset of this project we worked closely with the City to engage the McCall community in the design process.
 Through public outreach—workshops for students, public educational presentations and online surveys, we facilitated a collaborative approach to infusing an expression of the community’s relationship with Payette Lake into the artwork.
 We fabricated two steel and glass prototypes for public display, and the community was invited to participate in the artwork selection and design process, making comments and recommendations, giving a collective direction to the City’s final selection.